Who needs a Citizenship Certificate?

 - Immigroup will notify you when your application has been pre-approved or rejected.
 If you have been approved we will schedule your interview.

-- After your interview, you will receive your citizenship certificate in the mail at the address you provided on your application.
+- After your interview, you will receive your Canadian citizenship certificate in the mail at the address you provided on your application.

 - Mail your application by registered mail, Xpresspost, or courier.